Virtual Enrollment Checklist

 Take a few minutes now to get the documents you need to apply for a health plan.
 You’ll need information about yourself and the members of your household.
-Bring this to your appointment with an enrollment counselor or agent.
+To prepare for your meeting either virtually or, over the phone with an enrollment counselor/agent/broker, make sure you let them know how you can connect:

 What do I need to apply?